dsagman/picat/readme_hakank_comments4.md

 *Note: Picat is primarily focused on problems with integer aka finite-domain solutions.
 (Yes, integers are infinite, but not in computer programs that are expected to halt.)
 While MIP provides the ability to have real-valued solutions, if you are really looking for non-linear optimization, Picat is not the right tool.*

-hakank4: "not the right tool": I assume that you mean non-linear optimization with MIP solvers and float-values here.
+hakank4x: "not the right tool": I assume that you mean non-linear optimization with MIP solvers and float-values here.
-hakank4: For finite-domain non-linear optimization, I would disagree.
+hakank4x: For finite-domain non-linear optimization, I would disagree.
+DS: Edited.
+But a question, do you have an example of non-linear?
+(I am sure you do, you have done so many examples!)

 *On the other hand, Picat does have a neural network modules that interfaces to the [FAAN neural network library](https://leenissen.dk/).
 I'm sure someone could use it for non-linear optimzation, given that this is exactly what neural networks do.
 However, that person is not me.
 Hakan, of course, has some [example code](https://www.hakank.org/picat/nn_hakank/).*